krim404/DellXPS15-9550-OSX/Tutorial_10.13_Step7.md

 If you have an old installation and recently upgraded your firmware: 1.2.25 and newer firmwares (BIOS) don't work with OSXAPTIO Version 1.
 This needs to be replaced with OSXAPTIOv2.
 Replace the EFI/CLOVER/drivers64UEFI with the content from this repository and add slide=168 to the boot arguments

 ## Error: couldn't allocate runtime area / unable to start installer / unable to boot at all
-Since OSXAptioV2 is a lil bit picky with memory maps, you'll have to change your slide= command (see question above) to a suitable number.
+Since OSXAptio is a lil bit picky with memory maps, you have to swap to OSXAptioV2 and choose a different slide= command (see question above) to a suitable number.
+First delete the OsxAptioFixDrv-64.efi from your CLOVER/drivers64UEFI and replace it with OsxAptioFix2Drv-64.efi from the folder aptiov2 in drivers64uefi.
+Then change the slide param in the config.plist.
 See [this Tutorial](/Additional/slide_calc.md) for more informations.
 It is still possible you cant get it to boot because no memory section is big enough.
 This is happening on some machines especially on installation.
-Try to DOWNGRADE your BIOS (See [this Tutorial](/Additional/bios_upgrade.md)) with the files from the branch
+Try to DOWNGRADE your BIOS (See [this Tutorial](/Additional/bios_upgrade.md)) with the files from the branch if you cant get it to run with the slide values.
 ```
 git clone https://github.com/wmchris/DellXPS15-9550-OSX -b 10.13-BIOS1.2.21
 ```